 When you walk into an interview, your interviewer is going to assume that you dressed to impress.
-In other words, however you look for the interview is the best you're going to look.
+Make sure you look for the interview fulfills this promise.
 And in any sales job, appearance is critical—so your interviewer will be even more inclined to judge you by appearances than they would for another type of job.

 Ideally, you want to wear something similar to what your interviewer is wearing.
 Since you probably don't know what that will be, err on the side of dressing up.
-When in doubt, lean towards conservative outfits.
+When in doubt, lean toward conservative outfits.
 A good suit will almost always be appropriate for a sales interview.
-And be absolutely certain that your clothes are in good shape!
+And be certain that your clothes are in good shape.

 Research Your Prospective Employer